 There are about 1500 Trullo houses (Trulli in plural) here and the view is a real spectacle.

 It was the second time for me, but still I got excited seeing the fairly tale like view.

-But the reason why they build this kind of houses in 17th century is very realistic and far from any fairy tales.
+But the reason why they built this kind of houses in 17th century is very realistic and far from any fairy tales.

-So whenever the taxmen came to inspect, they quickly dismantle their houses and later rebuild them.
+So whenever the taxmen came to inspect, they quickly dismantled their houses and later rebuilt them.